fsparviero/Runbooks/cloud host ticket-disk replacement issue.md

 YourNameHere
 ```

-h) once the hW team replace the disk you should receive back the ticket in your queue.
+h) once the HW team replace the disk you should receive back the ticket in your queue.

-At this point, please, gconnect to the host using ssh connection using the root user
+At this point, please, connect to the host using ssh connection using the root user, in order to check the status of the rebuild of the disk:

 run the following command: